Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Conclusions

 \item We perform a joint mock survey using the estimated correlations between optical and \HI properties of galaxies, taking into account the sensitivity limits of the SKA precursor instruments.
 We present predictions for the number counts of direct \HI detections, showing how the orientations of galaxies have a significant effect, in contrast to a model that assumes all sources as edge-on.
 Accounting for inclination increases the predicted number counts for direct detections, as face-on sources (with their sharper peak flux densities) are more likely to be detected than edge-on sources at a given instrumental sensitivity.
 Accounting for inclination effects is crucial to ensure unbiased predictions from radio surveys and enable an accurate interpretation of observational data.

-\item Optical properties (rest frame U and R band magnitudes) of sources in our joint mock catalog enable the optical selection and \HI stacking.
+\item Optical properties (rest frame U and R band magnitudes) of sources in our joint mock catalogue enable the optical selection and \HI stacking.
 We simulate the \HI spectral lines, including realistic survey noise for SKA precursor instruments, and perform \HI stacking to estimate the detection significance and the average stacked \HI mass of the selected galaxies.
-Such estimates cannot be obtained from an \HI-only catalog.
+Such estimates cannot be obtained from an \HI-only catalogue.

 \item For the observables in our joint mock surveys, the number of direct detections and the average stacked \HI mass, we define analytic models: (1) Source counts model for direct detections and (2) Model for the average \HI mass.
 These models account for all factors used in the mock surveys, including telescope sensitivity, inclination effects, and the primary beam response.
 The analytic model predicts the expected number of direct detections and mean \HI mass, providing a deterministic reference for comparison with the mock results.
 With the source-count model for direct detections, we reconstruct the \HI mass function in both a single broad (global) redshift bin and in individual redshift bins using the PyMultinest Monte Carlo sampling.
 In our mock surveys, we find that the \HIMF can be tightly constrained through the number of direct detections in the global (broad) redshift bin and in the low-redshift bins for both the MIGHTEE-\HI and WALLABY surveys.